Essentials of Cloud Application Development on IBM Bluemix

 - Describe the characteristics of REST APIs.

-- dentify the data services that are available on Bluemix.
+- Identify the data services that are available on Bluemix.

 - Describe the features in Bluemix for developing mobile applications.

-The workshop materials were created in August 2016.
-Thus, all IBM Bluemix features discussed in this Presentations Guide and Bluemix user interfaces used in the examples are current as of August 2016.
+The workshop materials were created in June 2017.
+Therefore, all IBM Bluemix features that are described in this Presentations Guide and IBM Bluemix user interfaces that are used in the examples are current as of June 2017.

 Table of contents